HugoGit39/siawd/paper_joss/paper.md

 The SiA-WD Shiny application is deployed as a publicly accessible web-based tool at https://wearables.stress-in-action.nl.
 The application is hosted on a dedicated virtual machine maintained by Vrije Universiteit Amsterdam, running Linux Ubuntu 24.04 LTS with Shiny Server and Nginx.

-The application can also be run locally using the golem-based framework on which it is built.
+Users who wish to run the application locally can do so using the golem-based framework on which the app is built.

+install.packages("remotes")
+remotes::install_github("HugoGit39/siawd")

+After installation, the application can be started with:

+siawd::run_app()
 Periodic updates are required to ensure access to the most recent database and application functionality.

 # Data Sources and Dependencies